 Click the titles for the full articles.
 Let me know what you think via the comments!

-One of the most difficult concepts for beginning traders and some professionals alike is the understanding of simple support and resistance levels.
+This price rarely moves above resistance or below support.
+We understand that this can be confusing.
 As such, we decided to provide this very simple explanation of support and resistance levels to help you “get over the hump.”

 Moving averages are very popular among beginning traders and investors.
 They are simple to use and give very easy indicators to buy/sell a stock.
 The 200-day moving average is generally the most talked about along with the 50-day moving average.
 Moving averages do not predict price direction, but rather define the current direction with a lag.
-Moving averages lag because they are based on past prices – which is mainly why the are not a great short term trading indicator.
+Moving averages lag because they are based on past prices – which is mainly why they are not a great short term trading indicator.

 Bollinger are one of the most popular technical studies used today.
-They are simple and give clear signals which is why so many traders use them on a daily basis.
+They are simple and give very clear signals which is why so many traders use them on a daily basis.
 However, their relation to volatility and prices moves may reveal some shocking discoveries.
 Or at the least give you a little more understand of how they REALLY work in today’s fast moving market.

 RSI is a momentum indicator or oscillator that measures the speed and change of price movements in a security.
 Traditionally it will move between 0 and 100.
 It is usually considered that the stock is overbought when RSI is above 70 and oversold when RSI is below 30.